 On Passover, we read about the ten plagues God unleashed on the Egyptians.
-The plagues we see today, however, are not punishments from God, but ones of our own doing – the awful, unintended consequences of our own actions and inactions.
+The plagues we see today, however, are not punishments from God, but ones of our own doing – because ending hunger is not a matter of resources, but of political will.
 As we read each of these plagues aloud, we dip a finger into the wine and touch a drop onto our plate.
-This reminds us that, even as we celebrate freedom, our freedom is not complete when others still suffer.
+This reminds us that, even as we celebrate freedom, our freedom is not complete when anyone still experiences hunger.

 (Dip your finger in your glass and place a drop of wine on the plate for each plague.)

-10. APATHY, the greatest plague of all — the failure to make ending hunger a national priority.
+APATHY, the greatest plague of all — the failure to make ending hunger a national priority

 Haggadot.com is a project of Custom & Craft Jewish Rituals, Inc (EIN: 82-4765805), a 501(c)(3) tax-exempt California public benefit corporation.
 Your gift is tax deductible to the extent allowed by law.